 As the body count rises and the suspects are crossed off the list, we begin to realize that it doesn’t really matter who the killer is.
 At some point, we accept that it makes no difference at all.
 No matter how it ends, it will be someone we’ve suspected.
 After all, the writers had to pick someone.
 But, of course, the usual hyperbolic “non-stop thrill ride” is the thing, and the culprit isn’t immediately obvious.
 Neeson commands the screen, playing a grizzled, not very nice guy who, if portrayed by another actor, wouldn’t have been as sympathetic.
 And despite the impressive supporting cast, this is a one-man show in which Neeson gets violent with suspected passengers, writhes with frustration as Bill is reported as having hijacked the plane, and in one scene gives a ham-fisted speech to earn back the passengers’ trust.
 Another, lesser movie star wouldn’t have been able to pull off such scenes.
 Neeson, looking worn out from the last few years of action fodder, barely pulls it off himself.

-On the whole, Non-Stop provides a familiar set of circumstances for Neeson (that franchise unto himself) to exploit for box-office gold, while his director seems intent to deliver an experience designed for a drive-thru window.
-Collet-Serra has already wrapped principal photography on his third go-round with Neeson (Run All Night, due in 2015), and their collaborations will no doubt continue to payoff.
+On the whole, Non-Stop provides a familiar set of circumstances for Neeson (that franchise unto himself) to exploit for box-office gold, while his director seems intent on delivering an experience designed for a drive-thru window.
+Collet-Serra has already wrapped principal photography on his third go-round with Neeson (Run All Night, due in 2015), and their collaborations will no doubt continue to pay off.
 In terms of his technical treatment, Collet-Serra is a graduate of the “Steven Soderbergh and David Fincher School of Color Filters” and applies what he’s learned without reservation or much thought.
 It’s a stylish if superficial approach in Collet-Serra’s hands, bringing visual texture but little substance.
 The director’s best film remains the underrated Orphan, and here he demonstrates the same confident aesthetic techniques as that title, though in a less memorable and affecting story.
 Claiming the production is on autopilot would be shameless given the setting, but it’s also very accurate.